What is culture shock and how to overcome it?

 • Know that adjusting takes time

-Culture shock and being homesick is normal.
+Culture shock and being homesick are normal.
 All students experience a period of adjustment during the first weeks and months of school.
 Be patient with yourself and understand that it is a process.
 You will be excited and intrigued about cultural differences, but there will also be times where you are frustrated or confused.
 Set goals for yourself, like having one new local thing per week to share with loved ones back home or starting a new hobby that is not possible back home.

 • Focus on the positive